ActiDoo/clusterrebootd/docs/STATE.md

   single-pass flow for smoke tests.
 - A reproducible dev container (Go 1.22 with etcd 3.6.4) is available for local development and integration testing.
-- Observability scaffolding emits structured events and metric observations via a pluggable reporter so logs and counters can be wired into future sinks without touching orchestration logic.
+- CLI run mode now wires the reporter into a JSON logger on stderr and an optional Prometheus metrics listener, exporting the address to the health script environment for runtime validation.

 ## Next Up
-- Harden the loop with graceful error handling (transient retry strategy, signal-aware shutdown) and document operational guidance for running it as a daemon.
+- Harden the loop with graceful error handling (transient retry strategy and richer documentation on operational runbooks).
-- Wire the reporter into concrete sinks (JSON logs, Prometheus collectors) and expose the metrics endpoint described in the PRD.

 ## Backlog
-- Build observability surfaces (JSON logging defaults, Prometheus collectors).
 - Add systemd service files and packaging assets for deb/rpm targets.
 - Establish CI/CD workflows covering linting, tests, packaging, SBOM, and signing.
 - Provide example configuration files and operator documentation.